+Annotation on Zooniverse.

 A substantial concern that emerges when considering citizen science annotation for spontaneous speech data is the risk of a privacy breach: Even short clips can contain personal information that can expose the identity of the speaker, such as addresses or names, or contain sensitive and private information.
-Fortunately, Seidl et al. (2019) determined that when segments are divided into shorter chunks (400-600ms), human annotators with little training can code our categories of interest (Canonical, Laughing, Crying, etc.) with a classification quality comparable to the one carried out on full segments.
-We therefore used very short chunks (500ms) as these are unlikely to contain more than two syllables, and thus prevent the identification of any personal information.
+Fortunately, Seidl et al. (2019) determined that when segments are divided into shorter clips (400-600 ms), human annotators with little training can code our categories of interest (Canonical, Laughing, Crying, etc.) with a classification quality comparable to the one carried out on full segments.
+We therefore used very short clips (500 ms) as these are unlikely to contain more than two syllables, and thus prevent the identification of any personal information.

-Specifically, the segments extracted were automatically cut into clips of exactly 500ms, extracting neighboring silence when necessary, before being uploaded on the Zooniverse platform.
-To allow the recovery of the original segments at later stages of the analysis, the scripts created a metadata file with the mapping between 500ms clips and their corresponding segment.
-Clips were then uploaded on Zooniverse using Panoptes, their open-source, command-line based API for data handling (Bowyer, Lintott, Hines, Allan, & Paget, 2015).
+Specifically, the segments extracted were automatically cut into clips of exactly 500 ms, extracting neighboring silence when necessary, before being uploaded on the Zooniverse platform.
+We call this level chunk, to convey that they are part of a bigger unit (the LENA®-identified “segment”).
+Note that segments and chunks are collectively referred to as clips because they are parts of the longer audio recording.
+To allow the recovery of the original segments at later stages of the analysis, the scripts created a metadata file with the mapping between 500-ms chunks and their corresponding segment.
+Chunks were then uploaded on Zooniverse using Panoptes, their open-source, command-line based API for data handling (Bowyer, Lintott, Hines, Allan, & Paget, 2015).

-Citizen scientists could access our project, “Maturity of Baby Sounds”, by logging in, or as anonymous participants.
-Before starting the annotation, participants were given a quick tutorial which walked them through the steps of the annotation workflow (i.e., how to play a sound, how to make a selection; see Figure 1).
+Citizen scientists could access our project, “Maturity of Baby Sounds”, by logging in, or as anonymous annotators.
+Before starting the annotation, citizen scientists were given a quick tutorial which walked them through the steps of the annotation workflow (i.e., how to play a sound, how to make a selection; see Figure 1).
 In this tutorial, we included one audio example for each category in order to make the classification task as smooth as possible.
 Further clarifications on what constitutes canonical and non-canonical sequences, as well as five audio examples for each of the categories, were available through the Field Guide, which users could access by clicking on the right side of the screen.
 The Field Guide could be consulted at any point of the classification without interrupting the task.

+—– INSERT FIGURE 1 HERE —–

-Users were asked to assign each 500ms clip to one out of five possible categories: (1) Canonical, (2) Non-Canonical, (3) Crying, (4) Laughing, and (5) Junk (overlapping speech, non-infant speech, silence, external sounds).
-Notice that the latter is narrower than the “Don’t mark” category of the lab annotation routine, which was used any time there was noise or overlap that could affect acoustic analyses.
+Users were asked to assign each 500-ms chunk to one out of five possible categories: (1) Canonical, (2) Non-Canonical, (3) Crying, (4) Laughing, and (5) Junk (overlapping speech, non-infant speech, silence, external sounds).
+Notice that the latter is narrower than the “Don’t mark” category of the lab annotation routine, which was used any time there was any noise or overlap that could affect acoustic analyses.